 Ensure Data is Properly Interpreted

-Use the sensor data samples in the file HEX Strings Examples incl Decodings.xlsx document to validate that your code can properly interpret the sensor data format.
+We provide device data samples in the file HEX Strings Examples incl Decodings.xlsx, use them to validate that your code can properly interpret the data format.

 Refer to the TraX - WEM200 - Technical Specification Connected for complete instructions on capturing and parsing sensor data.